 Purchase obligations consist of commitments for the purchase of inventory and energy.
 These obligations represent the minimum contractual obligations expected under the normal course of business.

-Represents our tax liability accounted for under ASC 740 that will be settled in 2011.
-The contractual obligations table excludes the Company's remaining ASC 740 uncertain tax positions liability of \$12.5 million because the Company cannot make a reliable estimate as to when such amounts will be settled.
+The contractual obligations table excludes the Company's ASC 740 uncertain tax positions liability of \$9.0 million because the Company cannot make a reliable estimate as to when such amounts will be settled.

 Debt